Artificial Intelligence

 These are always-on feeds (when the market gives them something to say) rather than tools you invoke with a click:

-Workflow tip: Use commentary for breadth (“what changed for the whole complex?”) and trade ideas for depth (“is there a concrete setup on this name?”).
+Workflow tip: Use commentary for breadth (“what changed for the whole complex?”), Smart Money to prioritize names, and trade ideas for depth (“is there a concrete setup on this name?”).

-Alerts and inbox: Both feeds participate in Custom Alerts and can show up in Notifications when you enable the right channels—so you can step away from the screen without stepping away from the story.
+Alerts and inbox: The trade-ideas and commentary feeds participate in Alerts Management and can show up in Notifications when you enable the right channels—so you can step away from the screen without stepping away from the story.

 Remember: AI helps you understand data faster and better.
 The decisions are still yours.
 Use AI as one tool in your analysis, not a replacement for your own research and judgment.